ben-pr-p/crinkle/README.md

 }
 ```

 # Limitations
 * Code must be able to run simply in a node environment without transpilation or
 require hooks
+* Use of the `--pure` flag requires the file's namespace be free of circular references
+* See more limitations of the purity check in [WRITE-UP.md](./WRITE-UP.md)

-# Roadmap
+# Half-Baked Plans

 * Support for transpilation before execution
-* `-b` flag to benchmark runtime instead of single call
-* Guess why V8 decided not to optimize your function among various possible bailout reasons.
 * Another command that takes all of the crank-inspector test cases and results
-in the file and generates mocha tests.
+in the file and generates unit-tests.
 * Collect information about the heap and memory usage.
 * Collect information about the produced bytecode.
 * Determine if any inline caches had to be discarded and suggest a fix.